-Let’s consider the application of this principle in the context of current market conditions.
-The current US 10 year bond rate is 3.1%.
-If you held the 10-year bond from today to maturity, you would receive a return of 31% i.e. 3.1% x 10 years.
+Consider the application of this principle in the context of current market conditions.
+The US 10 year bond rate is 3.1%, so if you held the 10-year bond from today to maturity, you would receive a return of 31% i.e. 3.1% x 10 years.

-Now, consider the return on common stocks.
-We have selected a large US bank, Wells Fargo, to illustrate this concept.
-Wells Fargo currently trades on a price to earnings multiple of 10.2x next years earnings.
+Now, consider the return on common stocks such as US bank Wells Fargo.
+It currently trades on a price to earnings multiple of 10.2x next years earnings.
 This means Wells Fargo will return 98% over the next 10 years (9.8% earnings yield x 10 years) even if its earnings failed to improve over this time horizon.
 This equates to a margin of safety of 67% over a 10 year US government bond (98% less 31%).

 If you are investing for the long term, the question you must ask is this: do I want to own a high-quality US bank such as Wells Fargo for 10 years earning 10% per annum, or do I want to own a 10 year US government bond till maturity earning 3% per annum?
 Despite the US economic recovery being late in the cycle, a 10-year investment would be more prudently applied to the purchase of Wells Fargo over the 10-year US government bond.
 The margin of safety is a whopping 67%, and a dilemma in the short term becomes a no-brainer in the long-term.

 It is unsurprising to have seen Buffett add to his US bank stocks during October’s market turmoil.
 He no doubt still applies Graham’s lessons.
 Investing is more successful when we think about it over the long-term as it allows for more rational decisions.
 It may mean we buy too early, but if we focus on the long-term, we will do well in the long term, and can choose to ignore short-term market movements which are unknowable.